Southwest removes 737 Max from flight schedule until August

 Southwest is removing flights with the troubled Boeing 737 Max aircraft from its schedule through Aug.
 5, a period that includes the peak of the airline's busy summer travel season.

 The company did not specify how many flights would be cancelled because of the new schedule.
-It removed the jet from service on March 13 following two deadly crashes involving other airlines.
+It removed all 34 of its Max 8 jets from service on March 13 following two deadly crashes involving other airlines.
+The grounded aircraft account for a small percentage of the more than 750 Boeing 737 models in the airline's fleet.

 Continue Reading Below